vitessio/website/content/zh/docs/reference/update-stream.md

 * As mentioned before, the shard range queried by the invalidation process should cover a round number of actual shards.
 * The invalidation process needs to know how to compare tokens.
 This is a bummer, I don’t see any way around it.
 We could simplify and only do the timestamp comparison part, but that would mean the cache is unused for up to an entire second upon changes.
 The appserver doesn’t need to compare, it gives the value to vtgate and let it do the work.

 To see a sample use of the Update Stream feature, look at the cache_invalidation.py integration test.
-It shows how to do the invalidaiton in python, and the application component.
+It shows how to do the invalidation in python, and the application component.

 ### Extension: Removing Duplicate Events